Calantica (plant)

 Calantica is a genus of flowering plants in the family Salicaceae.
-It contains 10 species of shrubs and trees endemic to Madagascar, seven of which are threatened.
+It is endemic to Madagascar.

+Taxonomy

 Calantica is closely related to the pantropical and diverse genus Homalium, from which it differs in having a superior ovary, instead of a semi-inferior ovary.
 The genus is also similar to Bivinia in its superior ovary but has numerous stamens and long spiciform inflorescences.